ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
 The application opens process with PID equals to `1804`.
 You can specify any other PID of a process that is launched in your OS at the moment.
-Windows Task Manager allows you to [know](http://support.kaspersky.com/us/general/various/6325#block1) PIDs of all launched processes.
+Windows Task Manager allows to [know](http://support.kaspersky.com/us/general/various/6325#block1) PIDs of all launched processes.
 You can change a PID of a target process in this line of source file:
 ```C++
 DWORD pid = 1804;
 ```